covcom/304CEM/labs/21 Microservices/README.md

 3. check that these same files are being mapped to the docker host

 In the previous section you implemented a **couchdb** container.
 How could you test that it is functioning correctly?

+## 5. Retrieving the Conversation

+If you examine the api/index.js file you will see that the GET / route is incomplete.
+Your final challenge is to apply all that you have learned from this worksheet to implement the missing functionality.
+It should return an array of messages in time order, recreating the message thread.
+You may choose to use the data in either the **MySQL** database or the **CouchDB** database.

 ## References